sandrahagevall/js-project-movies/README.md

 - Using `$` prefix in styled-components to avoid React DOM warnings
 - Nested component hover effects without class names in styled-components
 - Used environment variables (`import.meta.env.VITE_TMDB_API_KEY`) for secure API key storage
-- Handled Netlify’s secrets scanning when deploying a Vite frontend by explicitly omitting a public API key from secret detection, since Vite exposes VITE_* variables to the client by design.
+- Fixed an issue with Netlify’s secret scanning when deploying a Vite app by telling it to ignore a public API key, since Vite makes VITE_* variables available in the browser.

 ## Work Progress -